vectara/vectara-docs/www/docs/api-reference/app-clients/update-app-client.md

   including `owner`, `administrator`, `billing_administrator`, or `corpus_administrator`.

-The response includes an `AppClient` object that shows the modified description and API roles.
+The response includes the modified description and API roles.
 Any unset properties on the update app client request will result no changes for that property.